Nedara-Project/nedara-lws/README.md

 - Real-time updates via WebSocket (Socket.IO)
 - AI-powered scheduler using phi3:mini model for intelligent service management
 - Simple password-based authentication (encrypted with Fernet)
-- Lightweight and easy to deploy with Flask + Gunicorn (optional but recommended)
+- Lightweight and easy to deploy with Flask
 - Easily extensible with a `config.json` to define your services (use `config.json.example` template)
 - Edit files directly from the Monaco Editor (for your configuration files, etc.)
-- SQLite database (`apt install sqlite3`)

 ---